willsputra/swift-SquaresAndStuff-lab-swift-intro-000/README.md

-# Space Profile
+# Space Profile Lab

 ![](http://i.imgur.com/9UXK1hs.jpg?1)

 > Existence is a series of footnotes to a vast, obscure, unfinished masterpiece. -[Vladimir Nabokov](https://en.wikipedia.org/wiki/Vladimir_Nabokov)

-## Learning Objectives
+## Overview

-* Complete this lab
+In this lan, you'll create an app using Auto Layout and constraints.

 ## Instructions

-In this lab, you'll use Auto Layout and constraints to create an app that looks like this:
+The app you create will look like this:

 ![iOS app](https://s3.amazonaws.com/learn-verified/AutoLayoutAlbertName.png)